-The City of Niagara Falls has a comprehensive Winter Maintenance Plan available on-line.
+The City of Niagara Falls has a comprehensive Winter Maintenance Plan.
 Highlighted below are some sections of the Winter Maintenance Policy Plan.

 Inside the Roadway Service page, you can find an interactive Service Locator.
 This page will allow you to enter your Niagara Falls address and it will return what Road Classification it is in.
 The Road Classification is used to determine when Snow plows are dispatched to remove snow on your street.

-Has a snowplow damaged your property?
+Has a sidewalk plow or road plow damaged your property?
 Fill out a Snowplow Damage Form to let us know.

 During a winter storm, the City of Niagara Falls sends many Snowplows out to help clear the roads of ice and snow.
-View the current Snowplow Operations to see more information.
+View the Public Notices page to see if there are any active operations.

 We need you to be a Leaf and Snow Buddie!

 Leaf and Snow Buddies give students the opportunity to be matched with a senior, helping keep their driveway/pathway clear of snow and rake leaves from their lawn.
 This assistance will help prevent falls.
 The role of Buddies is to be available to remove snow and leaves when they are called or when there is a snowfall.
 The program is a great opportunity for students to gain volunteer experience, receive community service hours and help out in their community.
 For more information, visit Community Support Services of Niagara.

 IMPORTANT UPDATE: Leaf and Snow Buddies are in desperate need for more volunteers!
 Please consider being a volunteer.
 Currently the program is no longer able to add seniors to their waitlist as they simply cannot meet the needs of everyone who wants the service.